ANOVAProjectUSYD/trading-bot/README.md

 ## Requirements
 Python3 was used to develop the project.
 View requirements.txt to see the packages required.
 ## Contributors
-The ANOVA Project - James Lin and Chris Hyland.
+The ANOVA Project - James Lin, Garnet Chan, and Chris Hyland.